esoxjem/MovieGuide/README.md

 # MovieGuide
-An app that tells you about the latest movies
+An app that shows all the popular/highest-rated movies.
+This app uses the MVP pattern to decouple all layers.

+Libraries used:
+ - RxJava
+ - RxAndroid
+ - OkHttp
+ - Glide

+Replace `API_KEY` in `Api.java` with your TheMovieDB.org API key.